dsccommunity/AuditPolicyDsc/README.md

 The **AuditPolicyDsc** module allows you to configure and manage the advanced audit policy on all currently supported versions of Windows.

+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 ## Contributing
-Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).
+Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md).

 ## Resources

-* **AuditPolicy** configures the advanced audit policy Subcategory audit flags.
+* **AuditPolicySubcategory** configures the advanced audit policy Subcategory audit flags.

-* **AuditOption** manages the audit policy options available in the auditpol.exe utility.
+* **AuditPolicyOption** manages the audit policy options available in the auditpol.exe utility.

-### AuditPolicy
+### AuditPolicySubcategory
 * **Subcategory**: Name of the subcategory in the advanced audit policy.

 * **AuditFlag**: The name of the audit flag to apply to the subcategory.
 This is can be either Success or Failure.

-### AuditOption
+### AuditPolicyOption

  * **Name**: The name of the option to configure.